sider/sider-docs/docs/tools/css/scss-lint.md

 ### `config`

-This option allows you specify a configuration file you want.
+This option allows you to specify a configuration file you want.